emmano/android-studio-testing-project-template/README.md

 The goal of this project is to speed up the setup of Robolectric, Robotuim, Roboguice, and Mockito in Android Studio.
 Since there is not built in support for Robolectric (just yet, hopefully) there is a lot of manual set up that has to be done.
 This project uses [jeske717's](https://github.com/jeske717) Robolectric-gralde plugin as well as his InjectedTestRunner (more about it later) found on Java Central.

+Tested on:

+- Mac OSX (Mavericks)
+- Android Studio 0.8.1 and 0.8.5

 Set Up
 ========================================